Insat 4C [ISRO]

 The Insat 4C satellite failed to reach orbit due to a launch vehicle malfunction.
 Shortly after the failure, ISRO announced, that they plan to launch an identical satellite by July 2007.

 The replacement satellite Insat 4CR was launched on 2 September 2007, but the reached orbit was lower than planned.
 Insat-4CR has enough fuel to reach an operational geo-stationary orbit on its own, but the available service life was reduced by 5 years.
-It is to be replace by December 2018 by GSat 31.
+It is to be replaced by December 2018 by GSat 31.
+In November 2020, it was placed into a graveyard orbit.

 |Type / Application:||Communication|